 Hopefully this will give you the starting point you’ve been looking for as well.

-20 Steps to Building a Strong Personal Brand
+20 Steps to become a Social Leader & Build a Strong Personal Brand

 But what is personal branding?